-I have been publishing web sites since 1996, but my career in investments began in 1987 during my junior year in business school at the University of Southern California after I passed the NASD series 7 exam.
-I launched InvestorHome.com in 1996 while working with former Goldman Sachs Partner Lewis J. Kaufman, and I spent over a decade at Plexus Group (and JP Morgan Chase & Investment Technology Group via mergers) advising some of the largest and most successful money managers in the world.
+I have been publishing web sites since 1996, but my career in investments began in 1987 during my junior year in business school at the University of Southern California after I passed the NASD series 7 stockbroker exam.
+I also worked for former Goldman Sachs Partner Lewis J. Kaufman, and I spent over a decade at Plexus Group (and JP Morgan Chase & Investment Technology Group via mergers) advising some of the largest and most successful money managers in the world.
 I manage investment analytics with Lou Taylor and the team at Tri Star Sports & Entertainment Group.
 I live in Los Angeles with my wife and four children and consult to a limited number of individuals and organizations across the United States.
 In 2014 award winning journalist Jason Zweig at The Wall Street Journal generously called me one of fifteen “Smart People for Investors to Follow” (along with Warren Buffett, Howard Marks, William Bernstein and others).
 Zweig encouraged investors to socialize “only with investors who are calm and methodical” and "ignore the markets’ momentary twitches and spasms and, instead, to focus on the long term."
 Zweig summarized InvestorHome as followsThis site, maintained by financial analyst Gary Karz, offers a vast trove of reference material, including countless links to original research.
 Investors who want to educate themselves deeply using primary sources can start here.

 - Critically acclaimed books including Eric Tyson's Investing For Dummies, William Bernstein's The Intelligent Asset Allocator, and Jason Zweig's "revised" edition of The Intelligent Investor.